Coronavirus - if you have problems with renting

 - a family member has died

-If the court has already sent you a possession order saying you’ll be evicted, get help from an adviser as soon as possible.
+If you’ve got a possession order from the court saying you’ll be evicted, talk to an adviser as soon as possible.
 You might be able to stop the eviction, but you’ll only have a short amount of time to take action.

 If you got a Defence form before 28 March 2020